Lightning-AI/pytorch-lightning/docs/source/datamodules.rst

 train_dataloader
 ^^^^^^^^^^^^^^^^
 Use this method to generate the train dataloader.
+Usually you just wrap the dataset you defined in ``setup``.

 .. code-block:: python